How might the CARES Act impact your retirement accounts? Here’s what you need to know about tax and retirement relief in the time of the coronavirus.

 On top of a higher loan limit, the CARES Act also allows retirement plan administrators to suspend loan repayments for the remainder of 2020.
 So if you have a 401(k) loan and it’s due to be repaid between the enactment of the CARES Act and December 31, 2020, you can get some extra time.

-“It’s important to note that the loan limit depends on your workplace retirement plan,” Luber warned.
-“Though the CARES Act requires plans to allow repayment suspensions, loan limits are up to the plan and aren’t granted automatically.
+“It’s important to note that the loan limit and the ability to suspend repayments depends on your workplace retirement plan,” Luber warned.
+“Though the CARES Act permits plans to allow repayment suspension and loan limits, it is up to the plan and these new options aren’t granted automatically.
 Check with your plan administrator to see what your choices are.”

 There’s a lot going on right now with COVID-19, but the CARES Act offers a number of provisions that could help you keep your financial situation stable.
 Consider speaking with a retirement specialist or tax professional to get an idea of how the relief affects you and how you can use it to protect your nest egg.